ada-ac2/swap-meet/README.md

   - Has a stringify method that returns `"An object of type Electronics with id <id value>.
 This is a <type value> device."`
     - For example, if we had an `Electronics` instance with an `id` of `123435` and `type` attribute of `"Mobile Phone"`, its stringify method should return `"An object of type Electronics with id 12345.
 This is a Mobile Phone device."`

-- All three classes and the `Item` class have an attribute called `condition`, which can be optionally provided in the initializer.
+- All three new classes and the `Item` class have an attribute called `condition`, which can be optionally provided in the initializer.
 The default value should be `0`

-- All three classes and the `Item` class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
-These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
-The one requirement is that the `condition_description` for all three classes above have the same behavior.
+- All three new classes and the `Item` class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
+  - These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
+  - The one requirement is that all the classes share the same `condition_description` behavior.

 #### Using Inheritance